-Think military perfection, and a glossy shine on your brogues, that will make you stand out from others.
+Think military perfection, and a glossy shine on your brogues, that’ll make you stand out from others.
 Your dress shoes are an investment shoe – and you need to take care of the leather.
-Leather is animal hide that, left uncared for, will crack, and dry out, over time.
+Shoe leather is animal hide that, left uncared for, will crack and dry out over time.

 Treat the leather with respect, and you’ll be rewarded tenfold.
-You can’t beat the impression of wearing your favorite outfit paired with a well-polished pair of dress shoes.
+You can’t beat the impression of wearing your favorite outfit paired with well polished dress shoes.

 Your dress shoes will, through regular use, develop scuff marks, and the polish and color will fade.
 Leather is a natural product and will degrade over time if you don’t maintain it.
 For example, if you left your leather dress shoes in a damp place, there may be mold starting to form.

 Do I have to clean them first?
 Before polishing?
 Can’t I just quickly wipe them with a cloth, and get on it with it?
-No, you can not.
+No, you can’t.

 Your Shoe Shine Kit

-There are several shoe shine kits on the market.
+There are several leather shoe shine kits on the market.
 Prices vary greatly.
-Be sure to see exactly what you’re getting, for the cost -packages range from $10 to $100.
+Be sure to see exactly what you’re getting for your money -packages range from $25 to $100.

 It’s worth investing in a quality kit, as you’ll use it for a lifetime.
-The more expensive valet style kits come with both cleaning materials and polishing equipment, inside a travel case.
+The more expensive shoe shine valet kits come with both cleaning materials and polishing equipment, inside a travel case.
 These can be monogrammed with your initials, and are useful to have when you travel.

 Generally, your shoe shine kit needs to contain: cream shoe polish, wax polish, applicators, a horsehair brush, and a buffing cloth.